Lights, Camera, Action!

-We’ve been eagerly anticipating the new Bridget Jones’s Baby for months and will be racing to the cinema to watch it this weekend.
-Look out for the christening scene which was filmed in St Mary’s Church in the pretty Cotswold village of Swinbrook.
+The christening scene in Bridget Jones’s Baby was filmed in St Mary’s Church in the pretty Cotswold village of Swinbrook.
 This isn’t Bridget’s first Cotswolds jaunt – the Christmas village scenes in the first movie were filmed in Snowshill – looking idyllic covered in “snow”, despite filming taking place in the Summer!

 Blenheim Palace has been used for so many movies, we don’t have space to list them all but some notable recent ones include the BFG, the latest James Bond, Spectre, A Little Chaos and Mission: Impossible – Rogue Nation.
 Take the Lights, Camera, Action film trail and go behind the scenes of your favourite films.

-Coming out in 2017, a new film adaption of the classic Emily Bronte novel Wuthering Heights is currently being filmed in locations around the Cotswolds including The Fleece Inn in Bretforton and Chavenage House.
+Coming out in 2017, a new film adaption of the classic Emily Bronte novel Wuthering Heights was filmed in locations around the Cotswolds including The Fleece Inn in Bretforton and Chavenage House.

 ...and so many more!